Jsingh-09/SpriNGBoard/README.md

 # SpringBoard
 Hello!
-How are you?

-This is consist of weekly assignments for SpringBoard
+This Repository consists of Weekly Assignments for SpringBoard Class